clingeric/ais/README.md

 cd
 ```

-Download the [LinkedIn password hash list]() into this home directory
+Download the [LinkedIn password hash list]() into your home directory

 Run `hashcat` using the list of LinkedIn password hashes and the RockYou password list